Allcaide/cs50-psets/README.md

-Here is my resolution of all the exercises of cs50 course.
+<p>Here is my resolution of all the exercises of cs50 course.</p>
-It's notable the evolution of my experience throughout de course
+It's nice to see that thinking behind the exercises nowadays.